Inishmore: Flora and fauna

 The island supports arctic, Mediterranean and alpine plants side by side, due to the unusual environment.
 Like the Burren, the Aran islands are known for their unusual assemblage of plants and animals.

 The grikes (crevices) provide moist shelter, thus supporting a wide range of plants including dwarf shrubs.
 Where the surface of the pavement is shattered into gravel, many of the hardier Arctic or alpine plants can be found.

 But when the limestone pavement is covered by a thin layer of soil, patches of grass are seen, interspersed with plants like the gentian and orchids.

-Insects present include the butterfly the pearl-bordered fritillary (Boloria euphrosyne), brown hairstreak (Thecla betulae), marsh fritillary (Euphydryas aurinia) and wood white (Leptidea sinapis); the moths, the burren green (Calamia tridens), Irish annulet (Gnophos dumetata) and transparent burnet (Zygaena purpuralis); and the hoverfly Doros profuges.
+Insects present include butterflies the pearl-bordered fritillary (Boloria euphrosyne), brown hairstreak (Thecla betulae), marsh fritillary (Euphydryas aurinia) and wood white (Leptidea sinapis); moths, the burren green (Calamia tridens), Irish annulet (Gnophos dumetata) and transparent burnet (Zygaena purpuralis); and the hoverfly Doros profuges.